gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ```
 #### Decrypt and restore

-- Now decrypt the inventory file
+- Steps summary
-- Pay attention the owner and file privilages
-	- Notice that the file permissions are not changed back to the original values.
+  - Pay attention the owner and file privileges.
+Notice that the file permissions are not changed back to the original values.
   - Change the file permissions to the previous settings.
   - Make sure that the file permissions are: `-rw-r--r--`
-- Verify

   - Ensure the playbook runs successfully before proceeding to next section.

 ```
 $ sudo ansible-vault decrypt /etc/ansible/hosts